MrSpaar/markdown_spa/doc/pages/extensions.md

 ## Make an extension available to the user

-Every Markdown-SPA extension must be a Python module that contains a class that inherits from `markdown_spa.Extension`.
+Every `markdown_spa` extension must be a Python module that contains a class that inherits from `markdown_spa.Extension`.
 The class' name determines the name of the extension and is used to install it.

 Here is a minimal example of an extension: